-FAITHWEAR MINISTRY SCROLL — January 21, 2026
+FAITHWEAR MINISTRY SCROLL — Updated on January 23, 2026

 Sometimes our wrestling with Him makes the journey feel longer than it should.
 Sometimes the detours feel like delays.
 But nothing is hidden from the Lord, for “no creature is hidden from His sight, but all are naked and exposed to the eyes of Him to whom we must give account” (Hebrews 4:13).
 Nothing in your life has ever surprised Him.
 Nothing has ever slipped past His awareness.
 Everything has an order, and everything unfolds in its appointed time, because “to everything there is a season, and a time for every matter under heaven” (Ecclesiastes 3:1).
 What feels slow to you is not slow to Him.
 What feels delayed to you is not delayed in His design.